binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 scope, so *declare -g*'s use is limited.
 For example, you can use it ensure that the value you are returning from a function via a global variable actually makes it to the global scope, but that's about it.

-As another demonstration, consider the following code:

-{% highlight bash %}
-IFS=''
-set -o noglob

-gvar=one

-outer_function () {
-  local gvar

-  inner_function
-  echo "During outer_function is: $gvar"
-}

-inner_function () {
-  gvar=two
-}

-echo "Global is: $gvar"
-outer_function
-echo "After outer_function is: $gvar" inner_function
-echo "After inner_function is: $gvar"
-{% endhighlight %}

-Here we first use a global called *gvar* to store a value.
-*outer_function* uses the same name, but protects the global from it with *local*.  *inner_function* is called and modifies that variable, first from within *outer_function*, then directly from the global part of the script.
-Based on where it's called, the change affects either the global variable or the local variable, but *inner_function* can't tell which one it has modified.
-Here's the output:

-{% highlight bash %}
-Global is: one
-During outer_function is: two
-# the local variable goes away when the function ends
-After outer_function is: one
-After inner_function is: two
-{% endhighlight %}

 Locals Only
 -----------